US LLC or UK LTD? Decoding the Best Option for Digital Nomads and Global Entrepreneurs

 A UK LTD, or Limited Company, is a bit like a US Corporation.
 It's a legal entity separate from its directors and shareholders, providing a veil of protection against personal liability.

-In a LTD, directors are responsible for the day-to-day operations, while shareholders are the owners of the company.
+In an LTD, directors are responsible for the day-to-day operations, while shareholders are the owners of the company.
 When it comes to taxation, the company pays corporation tax on its profits, and when profits are distributed to shareholders as dividends, they are also taxed.

 Now that we're clear on what US LLCs and UK LTDs are, let's dive head-first into the detailed comparison that's going to shed light on their similarities, differences, and everything in between.